dgroomes/spring-playground/README.md

 # spring-playground

-NOT YET FULLY IMPLEMENTED

 Learning and experimenting with Spring <https://github.com/spring-projects/spring-framework>.

 ---

-The project illustrates different concepts, patterns and examples via sub-projects:
+The project illustrates different concepts, patterns and examples via sub-projects (there is only one right now...):

 ### `caching/`